arduino/help-center-content/content/Software Support/PLC IDE/If-youre-having-trouble-connecting-a-device-to-PLC-IDE.md

 ---
-title: If you're having trouble connecting a device to PLC IDE
+title: "If you're having trouble connecting a device to PLC IDE"
 id: 8824551178780
 ---